After Texas shooting: A call to ‘advance our resolve’

 Time in office

-Sen. Anthony Portantino has taken at least $2 million from the Party sector since he was elected to the legislature.
-That represents 22% of his total campaign contributions.
+Sen. Anthony Portantino has taken at least $54,050 from the Lawyers & Lobbyists sector since he was elected to the legislature.
+That represents 14% of his total campaign contributions.

 Newsom also called out the author of that opinion, Judge Ryan Nelson, an appointee of then-President Trump, by name: “Ask Judge Nelson how he’s feeling…I wonder how proud he is of that opinion he wrote.”